thbits/homeserver/MIGRATION.md

 ### Environment variables not loading
 - Check that both `.env` files exist (root and service-specific)
 - Verify the `.env` files are not in `.gitignore` (only `.env.example` should be tracked)
+- **Always use `--env-file ../.env`** when running docker compose commands from service directories
-- Run `docker compose config` in each service directory to verify variable substitution
+- Run `docker compose --env-file ../.env config` in each service directory to verify variable substitution
+- If variables like `${DATADIR}` show as blank, the `--env-file` flag is missing

 ### Renovate not creating PRs
 - Ensure `.github/renovate.json` is valid JSON